Captain Sean R. Heritage Commanding Officer

 CDR Spears earned a Master of Science degree in Modeling, Virtual Environments, and Simulation from the Naval Postgraduate School, Monterey, California.

-Master Chief Brashear is a Master Training Specialist who earned Network Security Associates and Bachelors of Science degrees from ECPI University.
-His personal awards include the Navy and Marine Corps Commendation Medal (four awards), the Navy Achievement Medal (four awards), and various unit and personal awards.
+Senior Chief Halleran is a Master Training Specialist and a recipient of the Military Citizen of the Year Award.
+His personal awards include the Navy and Marine Corps Commendation Medal (three awards), the Navy Achievement Medal (three awards), and various unit and personal awards.
+He is a recipient of The President of the United States Lifetime Achievement Award as well as the President’s Call to Service Award.

 A native of Pennsylvania, enlisted in the United States Navy in April 1985 and received a commission in 1996.